khaleelekan/alx-frontend-javascript/0x02-ES6_classes/README.md

-# 0x01.
-ES6 Promises
+# 0x10.
+ES6 classes

 ## Description:bulb:

-One simply does not use async/await without knowing promises!

-- Promises (how, why, and what)
+ES6 Classes for all the things!

-- How to use the `then`, `resolve`, `catch` methods
+- How to define a Class
-- How to use every method of the Promise object
+- How to add methods to a class
-- Throw / Try
-- The await operator
+- Why and how to add a static method to a class
-- How to use an `async` function
+- How to extend a class from another
+- Metaprogramming and symbols

 ## Technologies & Tools:computer: